lukakralj/TouchGlove/README.md

 # TouchGlove

-This repository contains software that is needed for a homemade prototype dataglove to run.
+This repository contains software and instructions for creating a homemade dataglove.

 ## Aim
 The aim was to create a gesture input device to use for a laptop.
 One of the main goals was to be able to grab a window/pen with two fingers and then moving it around.
-The hardware was very cheap as it only required a couple of wires, a winter glove and a Dragonboard 410c (DB) - yes, the DB is a bit more expensive but any other controller like Raspberry Pi or Arduino could also do the job.
+The hardware was very cheap as it only required a couple of wires, a winter glove and a Dragonboard 410c (DB) - yes, the DB is a bit more expensive but any other controller like Raspberry Pi or Arduino can also do the job.

 ## Functionality
 The functionality covers: